marshall-dom/ExploringRust/introduction.md

 I am a musician and former NCAA D1 Track and Field athlete who has an unhealthy obsession with coffee.

+## What is this?

+This blog will detail my journey as I work my way through the official Rust documentation and book; this includes reflections, thoughts, and any additional research I may conduct.
+You can think of it as a study log or journal.

 ## Why am I doing this?